 What is Dispute Resolution?

 There are different ways to prevent and address educational disputes.
 No single method works best in all situations.
-However, it is always best to resolve disputes at the earliest stages by those parties who are most involved in a child's education--namely the child's parents, school staff, and area education agency (AEA) staff.
+However, it is always best to resolve disputes at the earliest stages by those parties who are most involved in a child's education—namely the child's parents, school staff, and area education agency (AEA) staff.
 When parents, school staff, and AEA staff communicate and work together, usually problems can be worked out and an agreement can be reached that is in the best interest of the child.
-The following processes have each been established to help people resolve differences and come to an agreement which benefits the child.
+The following processes have each been established to help people resolve differences and come to an agreement that benefits the child.

 What choices do you have?

 The following table lists the ways disputes can be resolved.
 There are unique similarities and differences between the options.
 This table is intended to help parents and districts quickly understand the unique characteristics of each process when determining which option to pursue.

 Dispute Resolution Process Comparison (October 2014)

 Dispute Resolution Summary (October 2014)

 Can you tell me more about these choices?